-Our small grants of up to £5,000 are to enable early career researchers and global health professionals in the field of tropical medicine or global health to undertake clinical or scientific research or fieldwork, as stand-alone projects or distinct elements within a larger project.
-They are ideally for those who have not received funding in their own name before.
+The aim of the small grants is to enable early career researchers and global health professionals in the field of tropical medicine or global health to undertake clinical or scientific research and/or fieldwork.

 Who is eligible?

-BUT only RSTMH’s members can receive the grant – if successful, applicants who are not already members will be asked to join the Society.
+- BUT only RSTMH’s members can receive the money – if successful, applicants who are not already members will be asked to join the Society.

 What do you define as “early career”?

 We would like to ensure as many early career researchers and professionals can apply for a small grant as possible, and we encourage people from a range of disciplines and sectors to get involved.
 With such a range of sectors we cannot easily define early career in terms of specific qualifications or roles.

 We have therefore used guidance around the profile of applicant that may be suitable for a small grant.
 Applicants should meet this profile and should not have received funding for this field of study already.

 The applicant’s supervisor must verify this as part of the reference and application process.